apache/dolphinscheduler/docs/docs/en/contribute/development-environment-setup.md

 DolphinScheduler uses `Spotless` for code style and formatting checks.
-You could run the following command and `Spotless` will automatically fix the code style and formmatting errors for you:
+You could run the following command and `Spotless` will automatically fix the code style and formatting errors for you:

 ```shell
 mvn spotless:apply
 ```

-You could copy the `pre-commit hook` file `/style/pre-commit` to your `.git/hooks/` directory so that everytime you commit your code with `git commit`, `Spotless` will automatically fix things for you.
+You could copy the `pre-commit hook` file `/style/pre-commit` to your `.git/hooks/` directory so that every time you commit your code with `git commit`, `Spotless` will automatically fix things for you.

 ## Docker image build